markdoc/language-server/README.md

 }
 ```

+Invoke the server with `markdoc-ls --stdio` from within your LSP client.

 ### File extensions

 In order to distinguish Markdoc files from Markdown files, the Visual Studio Code extension expects Markdoc files to use one of the following file extensions: `.markdoc`, `.markdoc.md`, or `.mdoc`.